mattattaq/node-tut/README.md

 2. Callbacks are like ordering coffee from Starbucks.
 You initiate the exchange and wait until the drink is ready to get the payload (latte).
 This is an example of Asynchronous Programming.

 ## Getting started with Node
+1. REPL
+* Read-Eval-Print-Loop
+* In terminal or environment that reads your code, evaluates it, prints, and then waits for your response.
+Similar to sql environment in terminal.
+* `.help` lists commands in REPL environment
+* can run files via `node [filepath]`
+* Timers: setTimeout || setInterval

 ## Modern JavaScript